 5 Best Small Miniature Dog Breeds

-The IG makes a good companion but if any dog is accident-prone, this is the one.
-They are okay with kids but can easily be dropped and injured, so are better in a quiet home without young children.
-They have to be leashed all the time when outside since they will run away after anything they see, and require special breakaway collars that will allow them to get loose if the collar gets caught.
+The IG makes a good companion, but if any dog is injury-prone, this is the one.
+They are okay with kids but can easily be dropped, so they fare better in a quiet home without young children.
+They have to be leashed all the time when outside since they will run away after anything they see and require special breakaway collars that will allow them to get loose if their collar gets caught.

 Why is the Italian Greyhound so impressive?
-He can run at a speed of up to 40 km/h (25 mph), ripping across the field like a little horse.
-He is not quite a greyhound, but he is close.
+They can run at a speed of up to 40 km/h (25 mph), ripping across the field like a little horse.
+The IG is not quite a greyhound, but he is close.

 This rare dog breed is fairly new and was actually bred to look like a miniature Siberian Husky.
 True miniatures are only about 5 kilos (11 pounds) and 38 cm (15 inches) high at the withers but there are also smaller dogs (toys) and larger Klee Kais (standards) that still look like miniature Huskies.

 Like Siberian Huskies, the Klee Kais are pretty easy to care for.
 (They are clean, do not smell as bad as some breeds, and do not need to be bathed very often.)
 Like Siberians, they shed, a lot.
 Since they are so small it may not sound like that big of a deal, but anyone who has owned a Pomeranian will be able to tell you differently.
 When they blow their coat, the hair comes out in huge clumps and usually manages to get everywhere.